-The appeal panel decision is final.
+The Appeal Panel decision is final.

-20 Communicating the Appeal Decision
+20. Communicating the Appeal Decision

 Where possible the appeal hearing will be reconvened and the Employee advised verbally of the outcome following the conclusion of the process and the Panel's deliberations.

-On occasion it may not be possible to determine an outcome on the day of the appeal hearing, in which case the panel will reconvene at the earliest possible opportunity to make a decision.
-Where the panel reconvenes, the outcome will be communicated in writing to the Employee.
+On occasion it may not be possible to determine an outcome at the hearing, in which case the panel will reconvene at the earliest possible opportunity to make a decision.
+There is no expectation that the Employee or their representative will attend.
+Where the panel reconvenes, the outcome will be communicated in writing to the Employee and the Employee will be advised of the indicative timescales for receiving an outcome.